-$^{12}$ The results are the same if we first estimate the German/Euro Area monetary policy shock as the residual variation in $\Delta i_t^$ after regressing it on $X_t^$ , and use this shock as an instrument in equation (1).
-Figure A5 compares the German/Euro Area monetary policy shocks (blue bars) to the actual change in the German/Euro Area policy rate (green line).
+12The results are the same if we first estimate the German/Euro Area monetary policy shock as the residual variation in Δi_t^ after regressing it on X_t^ , and use this shock as an instrument in equation (1).
+Figure A5 compares the German/Euro Area monetary policy shocks (blue bars) to the actual change in the German/Euro Area policy rate (red line) and in the Danish policy rate (green line).
 The controls absorb a lot of the variation suggesting that German/Euro Area monetary policy is highly endogenous to local conditions.
 For instance, the largest negative change in the German/Euro Area policy rate occurred in 2009 just after the financial crisis, but after purging for the effect of the macro environment, the monetary policy shock is slightly positive.

-&lt;sup>13Macro variables for Denmark are from Statistics Denmark; macro variables for Germany and the Euro Area are from the OECD, the World Bank and Eurostat; forecasts are from OECD Economic Outlook.
+13Macro variables for Denmark are from Statistics Denmark; macro variables for Germany and the Euro Area are from the OECD, the World Bank and Eurostat; forecasts are from OECD Economic Outlook.

-&lt;sup>14In the first stage, the F-statistic on the excluded instrument is around 36.
+14In the first stage, the F-statistic on the excluded instrument is around 36.